All-American living, big city access

 Metropolitan culture, opportunities

-Big-city amenities are within easy reach of Frederick.
-Washington, D.C.—home of the nation’s government, embassies, museums, sports and culture—is an hour’s drive by car or via convenient metro rail.
+Big-city amenities are within easy reach of the campus.
+The home of the nation’s government, embassies, museums, sports and culture is an hour’s drive by car or via convenient metro rail.
 Three international airports within 50 miles offer direct access to home and family.
 The port city of Baltimore and Maryland’s capital city, Annapolis, are equally close.

 America in miniature